Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Introduction

-Regardless of the approaches, the results on open set detection benchmarks indicate that the open set detection performance is directly affected by the accuracy of the closed set classifier.
-Particularly, when the closed set classifier does not use pretrained models, it is essential to train an accurate classifier from scratch for a descent open set detection performance.
-None of the aforementioned techniques use pretrained models as the backbone of their closed set classifiers.
-In fact, most of them essentially try to bound the hidden space representing the closed set classes.
-Then, the outer space can be considered as the open set space.
-This paper defines the \textit{zero-shot open set detection} problem to take advantage of pretrained models.
-Given the set of seen class labels/names, $\mathcal{Y}_s$, the goal of zero-shot open set detection is to 1) classify each seen class test sample to one of the seen classes and 2) detect samples that do not belong to any of the seen classes.
-These are done based on only the names of seen classes in $\mathcal{Y}_s$.
-There is no given training data of the seen classes and thus no closed set classifier is built. \textit{CLIP}~\cite{radford2021learning} is a recently proposed pretrained language-vision model from OpenAI for zero-shot (closed set) image classification.
-It is trained by directly using the raw text for learning visual representations.
-CLIP is a multi-modal (image and text) transformer model which is trained by contrastive learning on a large set of 400 million image and caption pairs collected from the Internet.
-The rich feature space shared by both image and text data enables zero-shot transfer to a range of down-stream tasks including image classification.
-CLIP model has an image encoder and a text encoder.
-Its zero-shot classification is done by matching the features from the image encoder to a set of text features from the text encoder.
-The text with the highest similarity score to the image is its predicted label.
-Although using CLIP eliminates the need for training a closed set classifier, it does not possess open set detection functionality in its original form.
+Although using CLIP eliminates the need for training a closed-world classifier, it does not possess the OOD detection functionality in its original form.
 That is, it will match any given image to one of the given seen class labels.
-Therefore, to function in an open set setting, we need to present another set of candidate labels in addition to the seen class labels/names.
-The proposed method, called ZO-CLIP (Zero-shot Open set detection based on CLIP), does not need this set of candidate labels to represent possible open set labels as it can dynamically generate candidate open set labels for inference.
-ZO-CLIP works based on comparing the similarity of the semantic meaning of the given image to seen labels vs its similarity to the generated candidate labels, for which we need to add a text generator that does not exist in CLIP.
-To the best of our knowledge, existing open set detection baselines either 1) need to train a closed set classifier on seen classes using their labeled training data or 2) have prior knowledge about unseen classes for detection.
-ZO-CLIP requires neither of the two and therefore it is the first work performing zero-shot open set detection.
+Therefore, to function in an OOD setting, we need to present another set of candidate labels in addition to the seen class labels/names.
+The proposed method, called ZOC (\textit{Zero-shot OOD detection based on CLIP}), does not need this set of candidate labels to represent possible OOD labels as ZOC can dynamically generate candidate OOD labels for inference.
+ZOC works based on comparing the similarity of the semantic meaning of the given image to seen labels vs its similarity to some generated candidate labels.
+For this to work, we need a text generator to generate candidate labels, which does not exist in CLIP.
+To the best of our knowledge, existing OOD detection baselines either 1) need to train a closed-world classifier on seen classes using their labeled training data or 2) have prior knowledge about unseen classes for detection.
+ZOC requires neither of the two and therefore it is the first work performing zero-shot OOD detection.
 In this work, we propose to: